 Optimizing OpenAPI specifications for AI agent discovery

-OpenAPI specifications serve as machine-readable contracts that AI agents can parse directly to identify endpoints, methods, parameters, and response schemas.
+OpenAPI specifications serve as machine-readable contracts that let AI agents directly identify endpoints, methods, parameters, and response schemas.
 While llms.txt helps with general documentation discovery, a well-structured OpenAPI file gives agents structured access to your API's capabilities without relying on natural language interpretation.

 Document all error responses with status codes and schemas.
 When AI tools know your API returns a 429 with retry-after headers, they can generate proper error handling code that respects rate limits.
 Error schemas are easy to overlook, but they're some of the highest-value content for AI-assisted code generation.